mostlyserious/riak-js/README.md

  - The project is open for other implementations
  - Removed Protocol Buffers support – contributions welcome (extend `Client` in a file called `protobuf-client.js` along with a `protobuf-meta.js`)
  - A client-side impl is also possible (look at https://github.com/ded/reqwest)
+ - Support for Riak Search, including adding and removing documents directly.
+   Search is namespaced on the client separately: `riak.search.find('users', 'email:test@example.com')`
+ - Moved MapReduce to a separate namespace on the client to separate concerns in a nicer way: `riak.mapreduce.add('')`

 ##### TODO